 The locus of explored topics is reflected in my dig’s menu hierarchy.
 My topics are visited cyclically or whenever, integrating things learned.
 It keeps me freshly interested, iterating in such circles, enhancing cognition through repetition and emendation.

-Some minds might only need one cycle per topic.
-My mind is destined to go around a few times to get in touch with most topics.
+While more capable minds might only need one cycle per topic, my mind needs information in small bites, so is destined to cycle around a few times to get in touch with a complex topic.
 Small insights incite more exploring, eventuating insight into the whole.